It opens your abdomen (belly), where urine leaves your body.

 You will not be able to control the flow of urine from your stoma.
 You will wear a urostomy bag system (device) over your stoma to collect and hold urine.

 There are a few different types of urostomy stomas.
 Your wound and ostomy nurse will tell you which type you have and answer your questions.

 About your urostomy pouching system

-A urostomy bag system has 2 parts: a wafer (the part that sticks to the skin) and a bag (the bag that holds urine).
+A urostomy bag system has two parts: a wafer (the part that sticks to the skin) and a bag (the bag that holds urine).

 With a 2-piece bag system, the wafer and bag are separate pieces that can be taken apart.
-With a 1-piece system, the wafer and bag are connected.
+With a 1-piece design, the wafer and bag are connected.

 At the hospital

-While you are in the hospital, you will learn how to care for your urostomy stoma and pouching system.
+While in the hospital, you will learn how to care for your urostomy stoma and pouching system.

 This makes it easier for your doctor and nurses to remove the pouch from the wafer and reattach it without pressing hard on your abdomen.
 It will help you feel more comfortable when your doctor checks your stoma.